jiwonminn/EECS2311_FinancialBudgetGamified-App/README.md

 A Java application that gamifies financial budgeting to make managing personal finances more engaging and rewarding.

+## Prerequisites

+Before running the application, ensure you have the following installed:
+- Java Development Kit (JDK) 18 or higher
+- Maven
+- PostgreSQL 14 or higher

 ## Project Structure

 The application follows a Model-View-Controller (MVC) architecture: